prabhav-1603/AI_Snake_Game_WIDS_2024-25/Week 2/README.md

 ## Assignment

 1. **Objective**:
-   Set up a basic feed-forward neural network that can take images from the MNIST dataset and identify them accurately.
+   Set up a basic feed-forward neural network that can take images from the MNIST handwritten digits dataset and identify them accurately.

 2. **Tools**:
    Use the PyTorch library to complete this task.